Table of contents of the article:

 If your small to medium-sized website has audiences across multiple geographies and you want to offer your international audience the same experience as your local audience, then you need Cloudflare.

-It will offer a seamless web experience to your users.
-You may also need it for mitigate an ongoing DDOS sudden, using a Free service like CloudFlare that provides many filtering systems.
+It will provide a seamless web experience for your users.
+You may also need it to mitigate a sudden DDOS attack by using a free service like CloudFlare, which offers a variety of filtering systems.

 Q2.
 How does Cloudflare speed up my site?